MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ### `OnStart`

-The `OnStart()` method is called when your skill receives a message from Misty (or a user) to start the skill.
-In most cases, you will write the majority of your skill code inside the body of the `OnStart()` method.
+The `OnStart()` method includes the code that runs when your background task receives a message from the robot or a user to start the skill (for example, when you send a request to start the skill from the Skill Runner web page).
+In many cases, the majority of your skill code exists inside the body of the `OnStart()` method.

 ```csharp
 public void OnStart(object sender, IDictionary<string, object> parameters)